 The study's findings provide an emphatic "YES" to this question, marking a significant leap forward in AI's ability to discern and respond to varying levels of confidence in classification tasks.
 By leveraging insights into the confidence levels of deep architectures, the research team has opened new avenues for real-world applications, ranging from autonomous vehicles to healthcare.

-The study was published today in Physica A by a team of researchers led by Prof. Ido Kanter from Bar-Ilan University's Department of Physics and Gonda (Goldschmied) Multidisciplinary Brain Research Center.
+The study was published today in by a team of researchers led by Prof. Ido Kanter from Bar-Ilan University's Department of Physics and Gonda (Goldschmied) Multidisciplinary Brain Research Center.

 Ella Koresh, an undergraduate student and a contributor to the research, emphasizes the practical implications of the work.
 "Understanding the confidence levels of AI systems allows us to develop applications that prioritize safety and reliability," she explains.
 "For instance, in the context of autonomous vehicles, when confidence in identifying a road sign is exceptionally high, the system can autonomously make decisions.
 However, in scenarios where confidence levels are lower, the system prompts for human intervention, ensuring cautious and informed decision-making."